Remote Monitoring Agent (RMA) is an auxiliary application for HostMonitor. It is included

 To avoid possible rejections of requests caused by the queue overflow you should:

-- Install a Remote Monitoring Agent on Windows Server edition.
+- or install Passive RMA agent on Windows Server edition.

 or less.
 This option is located on Behavior